Determined De Bruyne makes the difference once again to give Man City precious lead over Dortmund | Goal.com

 Kevin De Bruyne knows all about Champions League heartbreak but is determined to do everything within his considerable power to make sure it does not happen again.

-After five European exits during his time at Manchester City, De Bruyne is aiming to get beyond the quarter-finals for only the second time.
+After five European exits during his time at Manchester City, the 29-year-old is aiming to get beyond the quarter-finals for only the second time.

 De Bruyne scored the opener and then provided the killer pass that led to Phil Foden’s 90th-minute winner.

-Their Champions League hopes are once again sitting on a knife edge after Marco Reus’s away goal, but that late, late goal has, at least, changed the mood of the tie.
+Their Champions League hopes are once again sitting on a knife edge after Marco Reus’ away goal, but that late, late goal has, at least, changed the mood of the tie.

 It was only fitting that De Bruyne proved decisive at the death.
 He was City's driving force throughout and ruthlessly punished Dortmund’s only major error to give the hosts a 19th-minute lead.

-Emre Can’s poor pass was cut out and 13 seconds later, the ball was in the back of their net – De Bruyne charging at the Dortmund defence before eventually finishing off Riyad Mahrez’s cross.
+Emre Can’s poor pass was cut out and 13 seconds later, the ball was in the back of their net, with De Bruyne leading the charge at the Dortmund defence before eventually finishing off Riyad Mahrez’s cross.

 The Belgium international now has five goals in his last five games, clearly revelling in an even freer role, with Guardiola sticking with the striker-less system that has been so successful domestically.